 Students use analytical skills to assess their ideas and evaluate them to generate improvements.
-Using research to back theories and to expand knowledge students learn the various factors that influence designs such as materials, production limitations, user requirements and the environmental impacts.
+Using research to back up theories and to expand knowledge students learn the various factors that influence designs such as materials, production limitations, user requirements and the environmental impacts.

-Design Technology at Rushey Mead gives students a progressive curriculum.
+Design Technology at Rushey Mead Academy gives students a progressive curriculum.
 Students are encouraged to find creative solutions as they study the different aspects of the design process.

 KEY STAGE 3